digby-j/Real-Time-Bus-Tracker/README.md

 # Real-Time-Bus-Tracker
-Realtime Bus Tracker using Asynchronous calls, JavaScript, API and other technologies to simulate real time bus tracking
+Realtime Bus Tracker using Asynchronous calls, JavaScript, API the DOM, and other technologies to simulate real time bus tracking

 ## Introduction

-This repo explores javascript functionality with arrays and setTimeout, on click a pacman icon will move across the screen, then change directions when it detects the edge of the screen.
+Using Asynchronous Programming Techniques, grids, DOM and multiple APIs, one can simulate bus tracking in the browser.
+Utilising API from Mapbox, we can display a map in browser.
+On top of that, using API from MBTA - Massachusetts Bay Transportation Authority we can extrapolate bus routes for our use case.
+Using Asynchronous Programming Techniques we can query the API from MBTA witout getting blocked by the provider.
+We can then extrapolate this data and track a marker accross Longitude and Latitude with the DOM.

 Thanks for your Interest! 😎
-- You can see it, live, [here](https://digby-j.github.io/Real-TimeBus-Tracker/)
+- You can see it, live, [here](https://digby-j.github.io/Real-Time-Bus-Tracker/)

 - You can also check out my other projects and about me [here](https://github.com/digby-j)